 There are some more “unusual” marathons out there as well.
 For example, there’s the Midnight Sun Marathon which is held in Tromsø, Norway at seventy 70 degrees north.
 Now, with GPS, marathon races are held in the Antarctica, at the North Pole, and across desert terrain.

-I have a friend who happens to be a successful maritime lawyer.
+I have a friend who happens to be a successful offshore injury maritime lawyer in Mississippi handling injury cases.
 It is a law niche specialty, unless you happen to be merchant mariners, seamen, or dockworkers and are seriously injured on the job.
 Then a maritime lawyer is very important!
 Not only will a maritime attorney hold the employer and any other relevant parties accountable for the injuries sustained, but also can help navigate their injured client through the difficult times of recovery while finding a resolution that provides reasonable compensation in both the short-term and long-term.
 Let me say, a maritime worker is injured in an accident on a ship, tug, barge, oil rig, or suffered another maritime accident they need an advocate on their side who has the experience to represent their rights against the largest of companies.
 Anyway, my friend who is a very serious marathoner took part in what is known as the Big Five Marathon.
 Participants travel to five extraordinary locations.
 The first marathon takes place among South Africa’s safari wildlife, followed by the Great Wall Wall Marathon which takes place on The Great Wall Of China, The Polar Circle Marathon on Greenland’s permanent ice cap at -15 degrees Celsius temperatures, and finally The Great Tibetan Marathon, which takes place in all of its Zen glory at an altitude of 11,000 feet.
 Those who are still standing finish with the Intercontinental Istanbul Eurasia Marathon is the only marathon where runners cross over two continents – Europe and Asia – during its course.
 I should note that my friend did not finish all five.He skipped the Great Tibetan Marathon.
 Nevertheless, his list of marathons is impressive.

 The five most prestigious marathon races take place in Boston, Chicago, New York City, London, and Berlin, and they form the World Marathon Majors series.
 This series awards $500,000 annually to the top overall male and female runners in the series.
 Along with these US races, the marathons in Amsterdam, Honolulu, Paris, Rotterdam and Stockholm make up Runner’s World “World’s Top 10 Marathons”.
 Other notably large marathons are the United States Marine Corps Marathon, Los Angeles, and Rome races.